Boiler CTF TryHackMe Walkthrough

 Privilege Escalation

-Now that the user-level access is gained, it was time to enumerate ways to elevate this privilege to root.
+Now that we have gained user-level access, we determined it was time to enumerate ways to elevate this privilege to root.
 One of the enumeration tasks is to check for the SUID permissions.
-It was revealed that the find command has the SUID permissions.
+We discovered that the find command has the SUID permissions.

 Q.10.
 What did you exploit to get the privileged user?